waagsociety/bumblebee/README.md

 ###Status
 Currently transforming is implemented with the mapping file, as well as schemas.
 Still to be done:

--web interface
+- web interface

---upload to web interface
+- upload to web interface

---prompting the user for confirmations and corrections, storing these
+- prompting the user for confirmations and corrections, storing these

--ability to split into two records from within a transformation (key)
+- ability to split into two records from within a transformation (key)

--storing corrections for future use for same dataset
+- storing corrections for future use for same dataset

 future:

--schema and mapping editor
+- schema and mapping editor